 If a single event can be credited with putting Napa Valley on the map, it was the Paris Tasting of 1976.
 This blind, comparative tasting pitted Cabernet Sauvignon and Chardonnay from California against the best wines of Bordeaux and Burgundy in a blind tasting.
 When the tasting was done, the judges had given top honors to Chateau Montelena Chardonnay and Stag’s Leap Wine Cellars Cabernet Sauvignon.
 Napa Valley would never be the same, and the number of wineries would grow from a few dozen to several hundred today.

 In 1968, America’s first agricultural preserve was established here, declaring to the world that agriculture is the highest and best use of the land in Napa Valley.
 The Ag Preserve was the first in a series of initiatives Napa Valley’s vintners and growers often imposed upon themselves.
 From stream setback, hillside planting and winery definition ordinances to slow-growth initiatives, Napa Valley’s wine industry is considered the most highly regulated in the world.
 But the purpose is clear: to protect the agrarian character of the Napa Valley.
 Today, proactive programs like Napa Green Certified Land and Napa Green Certified Winery continue this legacy of environmental leadership.

 A new chapter in Napa Valley's history was opened in 1981, when the Napa Valley Vintners hosted the first Napa Valley Wine Auction at Meadowood Resort.
 Over the years, Auction Napa Valley, as it is now known, has become the world’s most celebrated charity wine event, drawing participants from around the globe.
-As a result, the NVV through Auction proceeds has given more than $120 million to local health care, youth education programs and affordable housing since 1981.
+As a result, the NVV through Auction proceeds has given $225 million to local health care, youth education programs and affordable housing since 1981.